Resources

 Rikai – Alternative to Rikaichan.
 Copy & paste a link or block of text.

-Hiragana Megane – Adds romaji to the kanji on a webpage (an alternative to Rikaichan).
+Hiragana Megane – Alternative to Rikaichan.
+Adds romaji to the kanji on a webpage.

 Kantango – Search for romaji, kana or kanji of Japanese words in one place.